 It’s important to set aside time to tell these stories of giving on channels that resonate with your audiences.
-Let your congregation know and celebrate some of the results of their giving.
+Let your congregation know and celebrate some of the results of their giving of tithes and offerings.
 It will inspire others to give and participate in compelling work that the church is doing.

 Remind people of the true blessing in giving.
 You don’t have to guilt your church by giving them a mandate.
 Instead, invite them to participate in something bigger than themselves.
 You can also talk about the various ways to give.
 Money is certainly one of them but help people think about serving as well.
 This will ensure your teaching is balanced by connecting to worship and God’s mission.

 It is important for church leaders to share how giving connects with the larger vision of the church.
 For example, your church may focus on investing in the next generation of church leaders.
 This would mean supporting children’s ministry, church planting efforts, local seminaries and even youth or university ministries.
 Not every dollar donated would go to this sort of specific vision, yet it would be an area to emphasize as what the church hopes to realize through giving efforts.

 When leaders communicate a vision for giving, they invite people to participate in seeing those goals realized.
 Providing a tangible goal to focus on invites people to join in the effort and support it.
 From there, leadership can continue to increase buy-in and periodically remind people of the purpose for giving.
 Communication is not only from the pulpit.
 There are a number of ways to communicate your mission and to even build it into the fabric of the church culture.
 Giving can be one of those elements that becomes part of the mission, vision and culture in your congregation.